Leavingseason/RecsysChallenge2017/README.md

 Programs under folder 'auto-pipeline' are c# source code for our automatic pipeline.

-RecsysChallenge2017.pdf is our workshop paper.
+RecsysChallenge2017.pdf is our workshop paper, "Practical Lessons for Job Recommendations in the Cold-Start Scenario".